 Don’t wait until it is too late, contact an experienced Florida planning attorney

 Too frequently, individuals postpone discussions regarding asset planning and estate planning until it is too late.
 At Kitroser & Associates, our estate planning attorneys understand that these conversations can be uncomfortable and we are here to help you discuss your financial goals and concerns regarding your estate.
-With skill and compassion, our knowledgeable team draws on more than 30 years of combined experience to deliver results for you and your family.
+With skill and compassion, our knowledgeable team draws on nearly 100 years of combined experience to deliver results for you and your family.
 We personally develop asset and estate plans that both address your interests and meet your objectives.
 Contact our office today at 561-721-0600 or contact us online to schedule a consultation with a member of our team.